-To help teachers and families, we have placed a variety of educational activities and resources on our website that may assist students with the following areas of the Australian Curriculum in the Humanities and Social Sciences:
+Together with the educational activities and resources on our website, our Program may assist teachers and students with the following areas of the Australian Curriculum in the Humanities and Social Sciences:

-- How my world is different from the past and can change in the future.
-Then and now.
-(Year 1)
+- How my world is different from the past and can change in the future (Year 1)

-- Australian communities – their past, present and possible futures.
-The lives of people in Australia’s colonial past.
-(Year 5)
+- Australian communities – their past, present and possible futures (Year 5)